Skip to content Skip to footer navigation

 Children's and babies' toys and baby safety items are just some products we believe you should think twice about before buying from overseas.

-The discovery came after we found a hair dryer that poses an electrocution risk also for sale on the popular site.
+We also found a hair dryer that poses an electrocution risk for sale on the popular platform.

 That's not to say everything you buy in Australia is safe – only certain high-risk products, such as aquatic toys, bicycles and some baby products, are subject to mandatory safety standards.